Use the online application

 5Complete/Convert FEMA IS Courses

-Each FCC Emergency Management degree, certificate, and letter of recognition requires students to complete specific FEMA Independent Study (IS) courses, and convert those courses to college credit before enrolling in FCC module courses.
+Each FCC Emergency Management degree, Certificate, and Letter of Recognition in the Emergency Management Online track requires students to complete specific FEMA Independent Study (IS) courses, and convert them to college credit before enrolling in FCC EMGT courses.

 See information about converting FEMA Independent Study courses to college credit here